mcgilldinglab/scCross/README.md

 1. Combine more than three single-cell multi-omics datasets, whether they are matched or unmatched, into a unified latent space.
 This space can be used for downstream analysis, even when dealing with over 4 million cells of varying types.

-2. Cross-dataset cross-modality single-cell data generation.
+2. Generate cross-compatible single-cell data between two or more different omics even cross dataset.

 3. Augment single-cell omics data through self-improvement techniques.